nyfine99/ultimate-tic-tac-toe/README.md

 This file allows for the user to pit two of the algorithms against each other, a human player against one of the algorithms, or two humans against each other for several games, and to observe the results.
 Usage details to follow.

+### test_with_memory.py

+Similar to the above, but does not clear the players' states-seen dictionaries between games.
+Usage details to follow.

 ## Player Files

 The following files are all contained within the "players" folder, and contain essential functions for both human and automated players.